-- Corporate Strategy 2019-24 in place. - Since the current Covid-19 pandemic situation resulted in meetings of the Authority and its Committees being held virtually, the Authority has been providing live video webcasts, rather than audio webcasts, and a watch again facility on the internet for all meetings of the Authority and its Committees.
+- Corporate Strategy 2019-24 in place. - The Covid-19 pandemic situation resulted in meetings of the Authority and its Committees being held virtually during 2020/21, the Authority has been providing live video webcasts, rather than audio webcasts, and a watch again facility on the internet for all meetings of the Authority and its Committees.
 The recordings are retained and published for three years after the date of the meeting.
+Since Government legislation allowing virtual meetings ended our meetings returned to face to face meetings from May 2021 with a live audio broadcast which is also available to listen to after the meetings for 3 years.
+During 2022 the Authority purchased new broadcasting equipment which has enabled it to audio and visually broadcast meetings via its YouTube channel since December 2022.
+These broadcasts are recorded and available to listen to after the meetings for 3 years.